SpliceNFT/splicenft/docs/index.md

 First, you choose an NFT item that you own.
 In theory that can be anything but PFP collections like Cool Cats, Doodles or Bored Apes work best.
 Next, Splice extracts the dominant colors of the token's palette and computes an entropy base for random number generators out of the origin collection's contract address and the input token's id.

 The actual code that's rendering the Splice results - we're referring to it as "style" - is permanently persisted on IPFS and wrapped in another NFT of a dedicated **splice style contract**.
-Since [styles are NFTs](https://testnets.opensea.io/collection/splice-style-nft-v2), they can be traded, staked or sold on secondary markets.
+Since [Splice styles are NFTs](https://testnets.opensea.io/collection/splice-style-nft-v2), they can be traded, staked or sold on secondary markets.
 The minter of a style (usually the artist who wrote its code) defines its minting price behaviour, collection constraints and minting cap.
-Minting fees that accrue during the minting process are distributed to the current style owner.
+Fees accrued during the minting process are distributed to the current style owner.

 ![extract](img/extract.png)